 Vacuum, vacuum, vacuum!
 Even if you have bare floors you should vacuum daily, and be sure to dispose of the collected dirt and hair in a sealed bag.
 Flea eggs and larvae can live in tiny cracks between tiles and floorboards, where they are safe from brooms and dusters.

-After a thorough vacuuming and cleaning, apply a light dusting of food-grade diatomaceous earth (be sure to use food grade, not the stuff from the hardware store) or FleaGo boric acid powder deep into carpet fibers and flooring, including along the baseboards and anywhere flea eggs and larvae may get trapped.
-Thoroughly sweep either product into the flooring and allow it to stay a couple of days before vacuuming.
+After a thorough vacuuming and cleaning, apply a light dusting of food-grade diatomaceous earth (DE) deep into carpet fibers and flooring, including along the baseboards and anywhere flea eggs and larvae may get trapped.
+Thoroughly sweep the DE into the flooring and allow it to stay a couple of days before vacuuming.
 Reapply every few weeks, depending on how vigorous your cleaning methods are.
+NOTE: be sure to use food-grade, not the stuff from the hardware store.

 Diatomaceous earth (commonly referred to as DE), the powdery remains of fossilized diatoms, is a type of algae.
 Diatom cell walls are made of silica and are very sharp.
 These sharp edges cut through the exoskeletons of bugs causing them to dry out, making DE a very effective bug killer.
 Food-grade DE is non-toxic to humans, cats, and dogs so you can also work it directly into your pet’s fur.
 Go sparingly — less is more.

 DE and boric acid work similarly but are very different substances.
 Food-grade DE is non-toxic to humans, dogs, and cats and can be applied topically as well as ingested.
 Boric acid powder is not as safe and should never be applied directly to your dog or cat, or otherwise ingested.